msesia/conformal-label-noise/README.md

 ## Reproducibility Instructions

-See the [experiments/README.md](experiments/README.md) file for details on obtaining the real data used in the manuscript and reproducing the paper's figures.
+See the [experiments/README.md](experiments/README.md) file for instructions on how to obtain the real CIFAR-10 data used in the manuscript and for reproducing the paper's figures.

 ## License